jlewi/kf-templates-gcp/kubeflow/README.md

   * This generates an error per [GoogleContainerTools/kpt#539](https://github.com/GoogleContainerTools/kpt/issues/539) but it looks like this can be ignored.

+  * TODO(jlewi): This is giving an error like the one below but this can be ignored

+    ```
+    kpt pkg get https://github.com/jlewi/manifests.git@blueprints ./vendor
+    fetching package / from https://github.com/jlewi/manifests to vendor/manifests
+    Error: resources must be annotated with config.kubernetes.io/index to be written to files
+    ```

 ## Deploy Kubeflow

 1. Set the name of the KUBECONFIG context for the management cluster; this kubecontext will